NevynIt/SpecView/README.md

      - None is equivalent to using a single windowing function that always returns 1

 ## Phase vocoder
+Start from [audiotsm](https://github.com/Muges/audiotsm/) analysis_synthesis for the implementation, and leverage the FFT field for computation

 Parameters:
 - original field (must be a FFT field over something else)
 - scale factor: float, 1 = unscaled
+- analysis hop
-- equalization field: optional field that gives the amplification to apply per sample per frequency bin; it must have the same dimensions and shape as the FFT field
+- equalization: optional field that gives the amplification to apply per sample per frequency bin; it must have the same dimensions and shape as the FFT field

 Dimensions:
 - same as the original field of the input FFT field